cybdarren/HalloweenFate/README.md

 # Build Description
 ## Electronics and Software
-After having the initial about projecting into a hollow-face embedded inside a graveyard statue I had to work out how to physically build it.
+After having the initial idea about projecting into a hollow-face embedded inside a graveyard statue I had to work out how to physically build it.
 Before going into details of the build its worthwhile saying that I created a desktop mockup of all the active components.
 The software is written in the Processing language and runs on a Raspberry Pi 3B+.
 The Pi monitors a PIR detector and when it detects movement it triggers a servo conntected to a servo driver hat.
 Whilst the servo is running a creaking door sound effect plays as the box lid opens.

 The video output from the RPi is fed to a pico projector.
 Even when displaying no video the projector still emits quite a lot of white light so the projected beam comes through the front of the box and a metal shutter connected to the box lid completely blanks the screen.
 This keeps the statue face dark until it is actually triggered.